botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### SQL + XML + HackVector

->SQL injection with filter bypass via XML encoding may allow extract of sensitive data.
+>The combination of vulnerabilities are ***identified*** in a XML Post body and inserting mathematical expression such as **7x7** into field and observing the evaluated value.
+Using this type of XML and SQL injection with WAF filter bypass via encoding may allow extract of sensitive data.

->Identify injection point by using mathematical expression such as **7x7**, and this indicate possible SQL injection or Template injections.

 ![identify-math-evaluated-xml](images/identify-math-evaluated-xml.png)